projectatomic/atomic-site/source/blog/2017-07-11-fedora-atomic-26-release.html.md

   of software from the last release of Fedora 25 to this first release of Fedora 26 go backwards.
 The next two week release will not have that problem.

+* The [generic `updates` ref](http://www.projectatomic.io/blog/2017/02/matching-fedora-ostree-released-content-with-each-2week-atomic-release/) isn't yet available for f26.
+It will be enabled in a later biweekly release.

 We will write blog posts and documentation over the next few weeks to show you new features and guide how to upgrade your existing hosts.